 - Sustainable deliveries with lower impact on the environment

 Having data and insights about operation-wide customer demands can also help the business expand.
 Understanding the demand, warehouses can be placed at strategic locations and goods can be diverted to locations with higher demand.
 This data can also aid in the creation of localized products, offers, and promotions.

 Increff Regional Utilization is a web-based, self-serve SaaS tool that uses patent-pending algorithms to provide proportionate inventory allocation across warehouses and new style distribution based on attribute group performance.

-Results of implementing distributed warehousing result in the conversion of up to 70% air shipments to surface shipments, a significant uptick in delivery times, and up to 12% savings in logistics cost.
+Results of implementing distributed warehousing result in the conversion of up to 70% of air shipments to surface shipments, a significant uptick in delivery times, and up to 12% savings in logistics costs.
 It can be deployed in a matter of minutes for all types of businesses, making it a quick yet valuable long-term investment.

 Optimizing delivery times for SMEs

 As many SME’s are also embracing e-commerce to sell their products, their challenges when it comes to distribution and supply chain are different from the established players.
 These businesses don’t have their own warehouses which can often mean longer delivery times.
 To optimize their operations, such businesses can use Cloud Warehousing / Warehouse Management Outsourcing to be closer to the customers.